HabitRPG/habitica/README.md

 ###[Email Me](mailto:tylerrenelle@gmail.com)
 For everything else.
 Don't be shy.

-##API
-HabitRPG has a simple API for up-scoring and down-scoring third party Habits: ```POST /users/:userId/tasks/:taskId/:direction```.
-This API is currently used in the [Chrome extension](https://chrome.google.com/webstore/detail/habitrpg/pidkmpibnnnhneohdgjclfdjpijggmjj), and you can use it wherever (eg, I'm using it in my [Pomodoro scripts](https://www.evernote.com/shard/s17/sh/9cd765e9-9b5e-44ff-a3e1-b46691c3f593/4ab39c1fca3fe6d54c831dfe6550bf5d)).
-See [the API page](https://github.com/lefnire/habitrpg/wiki/API) for more details.

 ##License
 Code is licensed under GNU GPL v3.
 Content is licensed under CC-BY-SA 3.0.